abhaykaggarwal/abhaykaggarwal/README.md

 I would be amiss not to credit the many people I learned from and worked with on this research project (my first as a college student), including my fellow student researchers at UC Berkeley, **Elisa Chen, Ruochen Liu, Anish Vankalyapati**, the professionals at Microsoft, **Vinitra Swamy and Vani Mandava**, and **Simon Johnson** at UN OCHA.

 ### [Urban Displacement Project](https://www.urbandisplacement.org/)
-This was a project under Professor Karen Chapple in the College of Environmental Design (CED), and was an offshoot of the Urban Displacement Project.
+This was a project under **Professor Karen Chapple** in the College of Environmental Design (CED), and was an offshoot of the Urban Displacement Project.
 The research objective was to develop a machine learning model to predict gentrification pressure by census tract in 4 cities (Atlanta, Chicago, Denver, Memphis) for use by metropolitan planning agencies.
+We generally based this model off of ACS and Census attributes.
+It is important to acknowledge that we were not able to meet all of our goals, with the end result being an imperfect model (80% accuracy with isolated test cases).
+However, such experiences are always useful to learn from, and the mistakes I made are ones I continue to grow from.

 We presented a [final poster](https://docs.google.com/presentation/d/10NM98DpzLcqUNOqGOeswrT13YiWSuY88ThW1OLJqEJg/edit#slide=id.g25659b536c_2_6) at the end of the semester.
-Credits go to my fellow student researchers, Brian Le, Jacob Han, Kayli Jiang, Timothy Fong, as well as Ethan Burrell, who provided guidance throughout the project.
+Credits go to my fellow student researchers, **Brian Le, Jacob Han, Kayli Jiang, Timothy Fong**, as well as **Ethan Burrell**, who provided guidance throughout the project.

 ### [East Bay Community Energy](https://ebce.org/)